 On Christmas Eve we will visit a Lapp Village where the day is spent enjoying winter activities and making gingerbread biscuits & Christmas decorations.
 The highlight of the day is when each family receives an invite for a private visit to Santa's cabin, travelling through the snowy forest by sleigh.

-Our 2018 Lapland Christmas Magic tour is fully booked - we have currently got availability on the same tour, running a week earlier, called Lapland Winter Magic.
+We have a similar tour, running a week earlier, called Lapland Winter Magic.

 - Day 1